kaihuchen/articles/Bugs/index.md

     - Test date: 2024.02.10

 <a name='abductiveReasoning'/>

 ## The Abductive Reasoning Test

 - **Description**
   A series of three questions are designed to get a chatbot to do the following:

   - Question #1: perform *abductive reasoning* to select the most plausible answer
-  - Question #2: Inspect the premises that the chatbot used to answer the previous question
+  - Question #2: inspect the premises used by the chatbot to answer the previous question
   - Question #3: have the chatbot use the gathered information to decide whether to trigger a rule.
-This is to demonstrate and false assertion can propagate through a system through interconnected rules.
+This is to demonstrate that mistakes can propagate through a system through mis-fired rules.

 <!-- - Prompt to ChatGPT4 to design the test: Design a simple test for abductive reasoning in such a way that it is easy for most people to answer correctly, but is hard for most LLMs.
   - ChatGPT4: Designing a test for abductive reasoning that is easy for most people but hard for large language models (LLMs) can be challenging because LLMs are designed to handle a wide range of language-based reasoning tasks.
 However, abductive reasoning often involves understanding context, making inferences, and applying common sense, which can be more intuitive for humans.
 Here’s a simple example: